Hrishikesh-Gavai/NERV-TRANSLATE/README.md

 6. Now come back to Google Colab and paste your copied token the the given box below and "Run The Web App."

-7. Run the public URL.
+7. Run the PUBLIC URL.

     Example URL: https://2ed1eddebd5548fd77.gradio.live